-IRELAC organizes researches and seminars related to these issues and addresses an audience of post-graduate students, researchers, international officials from the European Union Institutions (European Commission, European Parliament and European Externa Action Service), from the UN (ECLAC, IMF, WB, WTO), from Latin America and the Caribbean, as well as diplomats and national experts from both regions.
+IRELAC organizes researches and seminars related to these issues and addresses an audience of post-graduate students, researchers and academic experts, international officials from the European Union Institutions (European Commission, European Parliament and European Externa Action Service), from the UN (ECLAC, IMF, WB, WTO), from Latin America and the Caribbean, as well as diplomats and national experts from both regions.

-IRELAC usually works as an expert in consulting projects with the EU, the UN, the EU-LAC Foundation (Hamburg), the Belgian Ministries, the Conference of Italian Rector (CRUI) and some CELAC member states.
+IRELAC usually works as an expert in consulting projects with the EU, the UN, the EU-LAC Foundation (Hamburg), the Belgian Ministries, the Conference of Italian Rector (CRUI) and some CELAC member states, as well as a co-organizer of seminars in Brussels or in Latin America.

 IRELAC has been actively involved in the preparation of the EU-CELAC Academic Summit since the beginning in 2012 and was the main organizer and sponsor of the Brussels Academic Summit in June 2015 (gathering 500 academics and 220 universities from 48 countries).
 IRELAC also organized other events preparing the bi-regional Summits.